React Events in 2026: Complete Helpful Guide with Examples, Best Practices & Modern Patterns

 Mouse events, like mouseover and mouseout, provide ways to respond to mouse movements:

-method is triggered when the mouse moves over the specified element.
+The handleMouseOver method is triggered when the mouse moves over the specified element.

 5).
 Change Event